RichaelSaka/bean-to-bar/README.md

 *Bean to Bar* was created by Nhaomi Lartey, Winifred Ofori-Manu, and Richael Saka for CS 1710 at Harvard University.

-Special thanks to **Professor Waldo**, our wonderful teaching staff, and our TF **Richard** for their guidance and support throughout this project.
+Special thanks to **Professor Hanspiter**, our wonderful teaching staff, and our TF **Richard** for their guidance and support throughout this project.

 ---